 My aunt of course agreed, now my aunt and uncle had inherited a lake house and my uncle would take me and my cousin fishing every Saturday.
-We would get up at dawn and head out on the boat and fish all day, some of my favourite memories are the ducks and geese flying overhead the sound of them landing on the water, I loved the night sounds in the spring the frogs insects, there was even a nesting platform for Osprey built on top of a telephone poll which the Osprey used every year watching them and the Great Blue Herons is always joy.
+We would get up at dawn and head out on the boat and fish all day, some of my favourite memories are the ducks and geese flying overhead and the sound of them landing on the water.
+I loved the night sounds in the spring the frogs and insects, there was even a nesting platform for osprey built on top of a telephone pole which the Osprey used every year.
+Watching them and the great blue herons is always joy.

-At this time, I was watching at ton of Nat Geo, Animal Planet, and Discovery Channel programs so my love for nature was at an all time high, this love wasn’t shared by everyone however my family was always kind of picking on me for my obsession except my grandfather and grandmother always were interested in what I had to say.
+At this time, I was watching at ton of Nat Geo, Animal Planet, and Discovery Channel programs so my love for nature was at an all-time high.
+This love wasn’t shared by everyone and my family was always kind of picking on me for my obsession, except my grandfather and grandmother who were always interested in what I had to say.

 She got a camera for her birthday one year and she would take pictures of the hummingbirds at her feeders.
 This fascinated me and she allowed me to use the camera from time to time.
-I struggled a lot in high school I have been diagnosed with ADHD but wasn’t being treated along with a bunch of other things led to me dropping out.
-Eventually however I got my GED but I never thought I could get into college and during my time in high school we were still being told you could either go to college or go straight to work but I can tell you after working many different jobs from dish washing to welding, you face low pay or decent pay but with no job stability.
-A lot of welding work in my area is contractor based so you could be at a job a month or three months but when the jobs done you’re done.
+I struggled a lot in high school.
+I have been diagnosed with ADHD but wasn’t being treated and along with a bunch of other things, they led to me dropping out.
+Eventually however, I got my GED but I never thought I could get into college and during my time in high school we were still being told you could either go to college or go straight to work but I can tell you after working many different jobs from dish washing to welding, you face low pay or decent pay but with no job stability.
+A lot of welding work in my area is contractor based so you could be at a job a month or three months but when the jobs done, you’re done.

-I eventually landed a job at a hospital and I worked that for awhile, but I became so depressed at that job because I just hated it and I was in what became a long term that wasn’t good for me or the other party.
+I eventually landed a job at a hospital and I worked that for a while, but I became so depressed at that job because I just hated it and in the long term, that wasn’t good for me or the other party.
 I just wasn’t happy.
-I can’t remember what triggered it but I really got into hiking and camping while working at that job, I now think its because of subconscious yearning to get back into nature.
+I can’t remember what triggered it but I really got into hiking and camping while working at that job, I now think it’s because of my subconscious yearning to get back into nature.
 One day I remember asking my mom if I could borrow her camera and she said that I could have it.
 I was taking terrible photos of every bird plant or animal I could haha.

-After work one day I got home and visited this little wetland heritage preserve near my home at the time that has these lovely aromatic Atlantic-White Cedar trees, it was here in one moment with an Eastern Tiger Swallowtail I decided that I wanted to do something to protect places.
+After work one day I got home and visited this little wetland heritage preserve near my home at the time that ha these lovely aromatic atlantic-white cedar trees.
+It was here in one moment with an eastern tiger swallowtail that I decided that I wanted to do something to protect places.
 This butterfly who normally would not be interested in me getting near it allowed me in its space and I took my favourite photo I’ve ever taken.
 I wanted to go back to school but when I brought this up to my significant other at the time she said:

-Which really put me down for awhile.
-This moment was short lived because after this my relationship ended, I moved in with some friends and rediscovering myself a little bit.
+This really put me down for a while.
+This moment was short lived because after this my relationship ended, I moved in with some friends and rediscovered myself a little bit.
 I was still taking photos and loving it until one unfortunate evening my camera was stolen along with all my old lenses.
 This was tough for me.
 Eventually me and my friends had to move to different houses and I had nowhere to go and I couldn’t afford to live on my own so I had to move back in with my mom and stepdad, this was really upsetting for me because I felt like I had failed in life.

 It was at this time I got really serious about getting into a career in conservation, it was always something I was thinking about while living with my friends but I was spending a lot of time healing and really figuring out me and I still felt like I wasn’t smart enough.
 As I was researching careers it became apparent to me that I would need volunteer experience.
-The places to volunteer that kept coming up were National Parks and the one nearest to me is Congaree National Park a beautiful old growth bottomland hardwood forest full of towering Bald Cypress and Tupelo, I fell in love with this place, this placed helped me further heal myself and volunteering here has been an absolute joy I only wish I had more time to do.
+The places to volunteer that kept coming up were national parks and the one nearest to me is Congaree National Park, a beautiful old growth bottomland hardwood forest full of towering bald cypress and tupelo.
+I fell in love with this place, this place helped me further heal myself and volunteering here was an absolute joy and I only wish I had more time to continue.